neomatrix369/awesome-ai-ml-dl/examples/tribuo/README.md

 - Play with and learn from with some examples for each of the libraries provided

-## Tribuo Classification example: as a Java CLI app
+## Tribuo examples: as a Java CLI app

 Requirements before proceeding:
 - Java 11 or higher